 Title: Our Dolly Parton Pinball Machine: More Than Just a Game

 Dates Showing: September 2, 2013 through the present

 Description: Built around an actual, working 1979 Dolly Parton pinball machine, this exhibition explores Appalachian identity and representation.
-In the mid-1970s, Bally, a leading pinball machine maker, had a successful series of machines based on celebrities including singer Elton John, daredevil Evil Knievel, hockey star Bobby Orr, and the rock group KISS.
-Bally Executive Tom Nieman wanted a machine he could sell to country-western bars.
-In 1978, Bally approached Appalachian-born country star Dolly Parton to license her persona for a pinball machine.
+During the mid-1970s, Bally, a leading pinball machine maker, had a successful series of machines based on celebrities including singer Elton John, daredevil Evel Knievel, hockey star Bobby Orr, and the rock group KISS.
+Bally Executive Tom Nieman wanted a machine he could sell to country & western bars.
+In 1978, Bally approached Appalachian-born country music star Dolly Parton to license her persona for a pinball machine.
 Parton agreed, a contract was signed, and design work began.
-This began an interesting process of determining how Parton would be portrayed in the artwork on the machine.
+This kicked off an interesting process of determining how Parton would be portrayed in the artwork on the machine.